ioccc-src/winner/faq.md

 valuable.
 Other times you might find it with a web search.

 Some links were changed to more recent URLs by doing this exact same thing.
-Some links, while they real a valid web page, no longer reach the intended web page (for example when the domain is sold and the new domain owner's content no longer provides the content that was originally intended.
-And while the content of the web page may be humorous to some, the original content may have literally gone "up in smoke".
+Some links, while they were a valid web page, no longer reach the intended web page (for example when the domain is sold and the new domain owner's content no longer provides the content that was originally intended .. and while the content of the web page may be humorous to some, the original content may have literally gone "up in smoke").

 In cases where the original content is lost, try searching for it on the [Internet Wayback Machine](https://web.archive.org).
 When searching